 How CJD is transmitted

 - Sporadically.
 Most people with classic CJD develop the disease for no apparent reason.
-Termed spontaneous CJD or sporadic CJD, this type accounts for the majority of cases.
+This type, called spontaneous CJD or sporadic CJD, accounts for most cases.

 - By inheritance.
-In the United States, about 5 to 10 percent of people with CJD have a family history of the disease or test positive for a genetic mutation associated with CJD.
+Fewer than 15% of people with CJD have a family history of the disease or test positive for a genetic mutation associated with CJD.
 This type is referred to as familial CJD.

-Genetics.
+- Genetics.
 People with familial CJD have a genetic mutation that causes the disease.
-The disease is inherited in an autosomal dominant fashion, which means you need to inherit only one copy of the mutated gene, from either parent, to develop the disease.
-If you have the mutation, the chance of passing it on to your children is 50 percent.
+To develop familial CJD, a child must have one copy of the mutated gene, which is inherited from either parent.
+If you have the mutation, the chance of passing it on to your children is 50%.

 Preventing iatrogenic CJD